suziebytes/squatreminder/README.md

 Boy, was I wrong!
 This was far more challenging logistically than I had imaged.
 There were so many different edge cases that I needed to go through.
 Authorization didn't cross my mind when I decided to build this app.
 On the surface level this app appears simple, but the backend portion of things taught me very valuable lessons.

-Still a firm believer in learning by building, so, on to the next app!
+Still a firm believer in learning by building, so, on to the next app!!